cenhao/blog-raw/content/Life/new-year-resolution.md

 Slug: new-year-resolution
 Tags: blog

 As the new year is coming, it's time to make a new year resolution(as always).
-But the different this time is that I'm going to write down a blog on it.
+But the difference this time is that I'm going to write down a blog on it.

 Usually the resolution would be a little bit beyond the ablity, a little bit unrealistic.
 But by making a higher expectation to myself, it would be more possible to achieve a higher goal.